maccxs/2023-06-14-dzne/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to software as described below.
+  you will need access to a terminal, git, gitlab, R 4.2 and RStudio > 20222.
   In addition, you will need an up-to-date web browser.
+  We will set up a time and date, where you can come into the RS-IT-office, and we help you with any installations if necessary.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors